catppuccin/nix/docs/content/docs/Getting Started/stable.md

+---
+title: Stable Nix
+description: Start using Catppuccin with Flakes, NixOS, and home-manager
+---

 # Stable Nix

-When using stable Nix, we have a couple options for installing `catppuccin/nix`
+When using stable Nix, we have a couple options for installing `catppuccin/nix`:

 ## With `npins`